symbiotic-engineering/MDOcean/README.md

 If you are running individual scipts/functions, you will need to `cd` to the `mdocean` folder and add all subfolders here to the matlab path.
 This is done automatically if you are running everything at once via `run_tests.m`.

+**Documentation**
+Documentation for the function API for this code is in progress at [this Sphinx site](https://symbiotic-engineering.github.io/MDOcean/).

 **Dependencies**

 The following packages are used in this code: